 Adopted by the 170th WMA Council Session, Divonne-les-Bains, France, May 2005

-- The WMA calls on WHO and all its Member States to ensure that Taiwan is included as a participating party to the WHO International Health Regulations, allowing its critical contribution to the global health protection network.
+- WHO and its Member States to include Taiwan as a full participating party to the International Health Regulations, allowing its critical contribution to the global health protection network.